 As the weather warms up, more and more motorcyclists will be donning their helmets and hitting the open road.
 While comfort and style are high on the list of priorities when it comes to finding the right motorcycle helmet, riders should be focusing on the accompanying safety certifications when choosing the proper headgear and chin strap if it requires in the case they may be in a motorcycle accident.

 Fortunately, there are independent foundations that offer more stringent certifications than DOT, most notably SNELL.
-Unlike DOT certification, SNELL certification indicates that a helmet has been subjected to rigorous testing and has met stringent safety standards.
+Unlike DOT certification, SNELL indicates that a helmet has been subjected to rigorous testing and has met stringent safety standards.
 Although SNELL certification is voluntary, riders who want the most protective headgear should seek out products with this additional safety designation.
 So when choosing between DOT and SNELL, go with SNELL certified helmets if you can manage it.